sam-aum/TablesofContents/Readme.md

 ## USER STORIES
-As a user you can browse different categories for dinner or dessert recipes User can add in additional recipes to a category for other user to try Recipes can be updated in real time
+As a user I want to be able organize recipes based on category - app/snacks, vs desserts, vs dinner As a user I want to be able to add in additional recipes to a category for other users to try As a user I want to be able to edit recipes
-User can click on recipes and see a shopping list as well as instructions Stretch goal: user can select different recipes for the week and compile a shopping list to meal prep Stretch goal #2: users can comment on recipes to leave reviews or tips?
+As a user I want to be able to delete recipes

 ## MVP GOALS